Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I really like the idea of something a little more useful since we live less than 20 minutes from the ocean.
 Beach pads would be wonderful.

 We all know we can recycle bath towels that are worn in spots to become potholders or washcloths.
 But, another nifty way to recycle them is to make them into braided rugs.
+These absorbent and washable rugs are great for the bathroom or by a door for people to put wet shoes and boots on.

 About two months ago I went through my towels.
 I had some of my own which were old and some I had inherited.
 I had a lot, some of which were cheap and worn.